ShahNishil/BlogApp/README.md

 ## DELETE /posts/:id
   - Description:  Delete a post by its ID.
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters:
       -> `id` (URL Path Parameter): The ID of the post to be deleted.
 Must be a valid post ID.
   - Response: As shown in screenshot(screenshot/deletePost.png).

 ## GET /tags
   - Description: Retrieve a list of all tags (predefined tag list: e.g. Technology, Health and Wellness, Finance, Travel and Tourism, Food, Fashion, Sports, Fitness, History, etc).
-  - Requirement: Must set "token" that obtain during login in header before sending request in key name "Authorization" as shown in screenshot(screenshot/setToken.png).
+  - Requirement: Must set `token` that obtain during login in header before sending request in key name `Authorization` as shown in screenshot(screenshot/setToken.png).
   - Parameters: None
   - Response: As shown in screenshot(screenshot/getTags.png).

 ### Credits

-- `ShahNishil` (Contributor)
+- Nishil Shah (Contributor)